ThomasWilliamScott/Is-cooperation-favoured-by-horizontal-gene-transfer-/README.md

 # Is-cooperation-favoured-by-horizontal-gene-transfer-

-Supplementary code for Scott, West, Dewar and Wild (unpublished).
+Supplementary code for Scott, West, Dewar and Wild (Evolution Letters, 2023).

 This repository contains all code associated with the paper "Is cooperation favoured by horizontal gene transfer?"